Mirrors & Windows

 Mirrors and Windows Fellowship

-With its debut in 2018, the Loft is proud to provide a program dedicated to mentoring Indigenous writers and writers of color to write picture books, middle grade, and young adult literature, Mirrors and Windows.
+With its debut in 2018, the Loft is proud to provide a program dedicated to mentoring indigenous writers and writers of color to write picture books, middle grade, and young adult literature.
 The name is inspired by Dr. Rudine Sims Bishop’s crucial essay, “Mirrors, Windows, and Sliding Glass Doors” (1990).

-The Mirrors and Windows Mentorship is supported by a grant from the Jerome Foundation and by Loft members.
+Mirrors and Windows is made possible by grants from the Jerome Foundation and the Archie D. & Bertha H. Walker Foundation, with additional support provided by Loft members.